kriszyp/xstyle/README.md

 	header {
 		=> h1 'The header of the page';

-This functionality is implemented and has received some testing.
+This functionality is implemented and has received testing.

 ## Nested Rules